Nagios Plugins

 4. Short help is not translated

-6. "Copyright" kept in English
+6. Keep "Copyright" in English

-8. Debugging output does not need to be translated
+8. Debugging output doesn't need translation

 Submission of New Plugins and Patches